 - Great Dane: Bite force of 238 PSI

 - American Pitbull: Bite force of 235 PSI

 - Labrador Retriever: Bite force of 230 PSI

-Whilst French Bulldogs can give quite a nasty bite, their bite pressure isn’t one of the highest compared to other dog breeds.
+Whilst French Bulldogs can give quite a nasty bite and do have strong jaws, their bite pressure isn’t one of the highest compared to other dog breeds.
 Dogs with larger heads will have a stronger bite.

 However, the majority of Frenchies are non-aggressive, and are renowned as being very happy dogs who would rather play than fight.
 If you own a Frenchie, here’s a guide as to how you can tell if they are happy or not.

 If you do find any scientific studies on what a French Bulldog’s bite force in PSI pressure is please do contact me on social media so I can update this article.
 If you can accurately answer how strong is a French Bulldog’s bite then I would love to hear from you!